finos/datahelix/docs/DataTypes.md

 # Data Types

 DataHelix currently recognises three distinct data types.
-Keeping this set small is a deliberate goal; it would be possible to have types like _FirstName_ or _Postcode_, but instead these are considered specialisations of the _String_ type, so they can be constrained by the normal string operators (e.g. "Generate first names shorter than 10 characters, starting with a vowel").
+Keeping this set small is a deliberate goal; it would be possible to have types like _FirstName_ or _Postcode_, but instead these are considered specialisations of the _String_ type, so they can be constrained by the normal string operators (e.g. a user could generate all first names shorter than 10 characters, starting with a vowel).

 ## Numeric